iccmr-quantum/OSC-Qasm/README.md

 ### CLI

 You can also run _OSC-Qasm_ in **headless** mode, with a Command-Line Interface server.
 To do so, open a Terminal (Mac/Linux) or Command Prompt (Windows) and go to the location of your downloaded _OSC-Qasm 2_ application, or drag the application file into the console window.
 Then, run the executable file using the `--headless` flag as described below.
-Note that Windows has a specific executable file `OSC_Qasm_2_console.exe` (in the [releases page](https://github.com/iccmr-quantum/OSC-Qasm/releases)) for running the **headless** mode properly.
+Note that Windows has a specific executable file `OSC_Qasm_2_console.exe` (in the [releases page](https://github.com/iccmr-quantum/OSC-Qasm/releases)) for running the **headless** mode properly (the need for this separate executable is explained in the [Build](#build) section below).

 - Mac: add `/Contents/MacOS/OSC_Qasm_2 --headless` to the command, as in:
 ```console